 - Create a selection of assets using a CSV or XLSX file.

-- Adobe CC Panel requires Adobe Creative Cloud 2017 or higher.
+- Adobe CC Panel supports Adobe Creative Cloud Photoshop, Illustrator, and InDesign versions 2017-2022.

 - The panel is compatible for use with NetX 8.11 or higher.